 We can assist with options including placing your compensation into a personal injury trust, allowing you to use the funds while ring-fencing them so they do not count towards means-testing assessments.

 Speak to our personal injury solicitors in Orpington today

-If you have suffered from medical negligence in the last three years, please get in touch to discuss how we can help you claim compensation.
+If you have suffered from a serious injury that was not your fault, please get in touch to discuss how we can help you claim compensation.